ReubenUKGB/black-ops-one-zombies-ee-patches/README.md

 ![zombieseepatches](https://github.com/user-attachments/assets/6bcac2c1-e19a-4cce-9f00-eb054413f4a7)

 ## What this mod does
-- Enables the ability to complete the Easter eggs in solo or with any amount of players
+- Enables the ability to complete the Easter eggs in solo or coop

 - Adds a Easter egg speedrun timer for the main Easter eggs